samicbeans/learnsomechinesewords/README.md

 ## Notes

-The challenge was figuring out how to use useState and what was changing in the web app, and how to make a list of card pairs.
+There were a lot of challenges with this project, for example figuring out the different usestates to track the shuffling, the user input, and handling the correctness of the input.

 ## License